 How does this work?
 Essentially, the plaintiff has an expert witness who calculates the total lost compensation over the victim’s life.
 The expert uses tax returns or some other method of verifying the income and then projects how the victim would have progressed in his/her career.
 Some economists project wages until age 65, but some projections can go longer, particularly if there is evidence of intent of working longer.
 After that future income stream is captured and calculated, the forensic economist will calculate the present-day value of that income.

 Maryland law measures economic damages “by the pecuniary or financial loss suffered as a result of the deprivation of the part of the earnings of the deceased.”
 But there is a limit to how realistic these projections must be.
 Lost wages must be “established with reasonable certainty, and must not rest upon speculation or conjecture.”
 So, you cannot speculate that a 20-year-old decedent would have been a major league ballplayer if he was a bench player at a small Division III college.
-But, you can make projections based on statistics of what a person with similar education and experience would likely earn over the span of their life.
+But, you can make projections based on statistics of what a person with similar education and experience would likely earn over their life.

 It is important to remember, particularly with the high cost of health care today, that there are also economic damages for the loss of benefits.
 Survivors can also make a claim for loss of household services.
 This is calculated by determining the cost of paying a professionally qualified person to perform the same services that the decedent performed for his wife, children, or other wrongful death beneficiaries.
 So if the decedent washed the dishes every night, it may entitle the family to the cost of hiring a cleaning service to wash the dishes.